itsjoshuagraves/digitalgarden/content/docs/articles/push notifications.md

 ---
 date: 2017-04-21
-link title: Push Notifications, the good, the bad, and the wtf could u not (UX Collective)
-title: Push Notifications, the good, the bad, and the wtf could u not (UX Collective)
+title: Push Notifications, the good, the bad, and the wtf could u not
-weight: 10
-tags: Thoughtful Design
+tags: ["UX Collective"]
 originalURL: https://medium.com/user-experience-design-1/push-notifications-the-good-the-bad-and-the-wtf-could-u-not-b73d6b2c4f90
 summary: "Why you should give people more control over the notifications they receive from you."
 ---